metal-stack/metal-roles/partition/roles/image-cache/README.md

 The image-cache is highly-available and falls back to the "global image store" (the internet) on cache misses or cache backend issues.

-For pointing your images to the image-cache, you use HTTP image URLs in the metal-api (the global image store will be accessed through HTTPS in case of a cache miss).
+For pointing your images to the image cache, you use HTTP image URLs in the metal-api (the global image store will be accessed through HTTPS in case of a cache miss).

 ## Requirements

+- Your DHCP inside your partition's PXE boot network needs to point the machines to the image cache servers for their DNS resolution
 - The global images that you want to cache have to be hosted on S3-compatible cloud storage (this is the case for [images.metal-stack.io](https://images.metal-stack.io/), which is configured by default)

 ## Reasoning